cantstopcoding/react-project-backend/README.md

+To see the project demo, go to https://www.youtube.com/watch?v=LddjDNlHjKE

 To use this app, go to https://github.com/cantstopcoding/react-project-caroline-dambrosio-designs-backend and fork and clone the back-end to start up the server.
 Run the following commands inside the directory:

 $ bundle install